deepaknayan/hackerearth/README.md

 # hackerearth
 I am a Mechanical Engineer with some interest in computer science and programming (That's why I am here, though)!

-At the time of writing this readme, I am following GITHUB guide ---> "Hello World | Github Guides".
+At the time of writing this readme, I am following ---> "Hello World | Github Guides".

 This repository is of my own solutions that I have successfully submitted to some of the practice questions on hackerearth || This repository is a result of my curiosity to learn about Github!